boghas/FastAPI-ToDo/README.md

 3. Activate the virtual environment: On Windwows: `.venv/Scripts/activate`.
 4. Install dependencies: `pip install -r requirements.txt`
 5. Run the application:
-    - To run it in development mode: `uvicorn books:app --reload` or `fastapi dev books.py`.
+    - To run it in development mode: `uvicorn main:app --reload` or `fastapi dev main.py`.
-    - To run it in production mode: `fastapi run books.py`.
+    - To run it in production mode: `fastapi run main.py`.